The work of volunteers in animal shelters

 Look for animal shelters in your area.
 Research their needs and the volunteer opportunities they offer.

-2. Contact the shelter
+2. Contact the animal shelter

 3. Attend an orientation session